 Usage metrics are automatically tracked on public Figshare pages to ensure uploaders and administrators have an understanding of an item’s reuse and impact.
 Views, downloads, citations, and Altmetrics are tracked and kept updated.

 You can use the private link functionality to store outputs for blind peer review in your instance of Figshare.
-Just upload the file(s), fill in the metadata, and select ‘Generate a private link’ at the bottom of the upload form.
+Just upload the file(s), fill in the metadata, and select ‘Generate a private link’ at the top of the edit item page.
 Sharing this with reviewers will remove author and institutional details, making it suitable for blind and double-blind peer review.

 Research outputs on Figshare should be as open as possible and as closed as necessary.
 There are conditions and restrictions you can place on the access of your data (some features are dependent on whether your institution has configured them or not.
 These are marked with an asterisk):